PankratzLab/NGS-PCA/README.md

 ### Brief pipeline description

-The jar can be downloaded from the the latest release https://github.com/PankratzLab/NGS-PCA/releases or https://github.com/PankratzLab/NGS-PCA/blob/master/build/ngspca-0.01-SNAPSHOT.846fb69.jar
+The jar can be downloaded from a release https://github.com/PankratzLab/NGS-PCA/releases or be run from docker

 The ngspca jar will essentially: